r-barnes/sw_comparison/README.md

    * Using the modulus operator is extremely inefficient on CUDA
  * Recompile GPU code on the fly:
    * Warris2018
+ * Use of BWT:
+   * Klus2012:
+ * IGNORED
+   * Liu2006:    Because it is in OpenGL so the techniques are no longer really relevant
+   * Pankaj2012: Only have a power point.
+   * Sandes2014: Such long sequences
+ * Misc:
+   * Sandes2013: Myers-Miller used to find midpoint of LCS

  * Parallel (prefix?) scan
  * Tiling